 Supporting grieving employees following the death of a loved one

-For nearly 40 years, The Compassionate Friends Victoria has been providing peer support to bereaved parents and siblings along with educating the community on the impacts of grief.
+For nearly 40 years, The Compassionate Friends Victoria has been providing peer support to bereaved parents, siblings and grandparents along with educating the community on the impacts of grief.
 We have heard a wide variety of accounts from bereaved individuals relating to how they were treated by their employer following the death of a loved one.
 Whilst some individuals felt well-supported in their work environment, others recounted particularly negative experiences, to the extent that some felt the only possible solution was to leave their workplace altogether.

 In an effort to better educate and support workplaces in the area of grief and bereavement, The Compassionate Friends Victoria, in partnership with the Australian Centre for Grief and Bereavement, have developed the following suggestions based on employee’s lived experience of what they have found helpful to help guide and support employers in the development of compassionate policy and practice within organisations.